4 Reasons Your Newborn is Up All Night

 Incomplete Daytime Feeds

 Getting nice full feeds in during the day can help reduce wake ups at night.
 Do your best to get a full feed in every 2-3 hours during the day.
 Focus on keeping your baby awake while eating so they can take a full feed before falling asleep.
+It is normal for a young newborn to fall asleep while feeding.
+The goal is to get as much of a feed in as you can before they pass out.
 This can be a tricky task in the beginning.
 It can be helpful to undress your baby down to their diaper, gently tap on them, wiggle their limbs, or use a damp washcloth to help keep them awake.

 Inadequate Daytime Sleep

-Newborns need a ton of sleep.
-The average newborn gets 5-8 hours of daytime sleep per day.
-Good daytime sleep begets good nighttime sleep.
+Newborns need a ton of sleep!
+The average newborn stays awake 45-90 minutes at a time and gets 5-8 hours of daytime sleep per day.
+Good daytime sleep can help get better nighttime sleep.
 Follow age appropriate wake windows and sleepy cues to help your baby get adequate rest during the day.

 Overstimulation